 Ensure that you train your salespeople AND sales managers.
 Sales managers should have their back on enforcing consistency where it should be enforced, and the sales manager should also be able to provide higher priority feedback on changes needed.

 Do the Activities, Seek Feedback, and Optimize

 While you’re performing ABM, don’t forget to set up check-up meetings with sales and marketing to periodically review activities and optimize which activities you perform and when in the sequence you perform them.
 Do sales need reminders for their tasks entered directly into the CRM or do they need calendar reminders?
-Check which automations are being used, where touchpoints are causing end-user action, and make changes accordingly.
+Check which automation is being used, where touchpoints are causing end-user action, and make changes accordingly.
 Again, here a marketing automation platform like ActiveDEMAND will help because it will be easier to examine the full user journey and optimize based on your findings.

 Hey, this is a lot of work!